Link groups of 4-manifolds: Representations of .

-The second condition may be rephrased as follows: consider the multiindices $I=(i_1,\ldots, j_n)$, $I'=(i'_1,\ldots,j'_n)$.
+The second condition may be rephrased as follows: let $I=(i_1,\ldots, j_n)$, $I'=(i'_1,\ldots,j'_n)$ be two multi-indices as above.
 Consider the first index where these sequences differ: if it is one of the $j$'s then any monomial containing $x_I$, $x_{I'}$ is in the ideal.
-Consider the Magnus expansion $M$: